ahashim/smart-contracts/README.md

 PRIVATE_KEY=<your-ethereum-account-private-key>
 ```

-`PRIVATE_KEY` is all you need for local development. `COINMARKETCAP_API_KEY` is used for reporting gas in dollar amounts.
+`PRIVATE_KEY` is all you need for local development, while the `COINMARKETCAP_API_KEY` is used for reporting gas in dollar amounts.

 The following commands will allow you to compile & run the contracts on a [local hardhat network](https://hardhat.org).